nus-cs2103-AY2324S1/ip/docs/README.md

 ### `list` - Lists tasks

 Lists out the tasks, their names, dates, and completion status.
+Add the keyword `sort name` to sort the results alphabetically by their names.

+Example of usage:

+`list`
+or
+`list sort name`

 ### `mark` - Marks completion